Image

 Phase 3

-• Participation involves taking a pill daily for up to 104 weeks and regular hospital visits.
+• Participants will be involved for up to 104 weeks, with regular hospital or clinic visits.

 Study details